ankitbishtkec/TweetOnBlockchain/README.md

 Proof-of-work algorithm will be used to keep spamming in check.
 As, this will need comparatively expensive computing power.
 And we will validate proof-of-work before storing views on blockchain network.
 Fake accounts or Like farms will not be able to create much impact.

-3- **How miners(miner add computing power to blockchain network to maintain/ operate it) will be paid ?**
+3- **How miners will be paid ?
+As, miners add computing power to blockchain network to maintain/ operate it.**

-Like Wikipedia, we feel that the appeal of the cause is strong enough to sustain the blockchain for community.
+We feel that the appeal of the cause is strong enough to sustain the blockchain for community.
 They will not be paid, like contributors of Wikipedia are not paid.

 4- **Rather than hacking our views block chain, why someone will not make its own different block chain network ? like dictators can create new one :**